sera619/PureCSS-Animations/README.md

 # Multiple Examples for WebAnimations #

+>
-> - Just download the zip and Open the HTML Files in the Folder.
+> - Just download the ZIP and Open the HTML files in the Folder.
+> - Please dont re-order file structure, all should stay like it is
-> - All designs are in pure CSS & HTML no JS needed!
+> - All designs are in pure CSS & HTML
+> - NO NEED FOR JAVASCRIPT
+>

+## List of Animations ##

+>
+> - 3D Bottle with glowing Liquid
+> - 3D Logo Animation
+> - Finger Scaner
+> - Glowing Flash Text Animation
+> - Loading WaveText Animation
+> - Neonlight Buttons with cycling border
+> - Wave Text Animation
+> - Hill-Climbing Cube Animation
+>